Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Create Custom Boot Animation

+if you have opted to create a custom boot animation, please note this may add even more time to the boot process.

 [Download](https://github.com/iamantony/create_android_bootanimation/archive/refs/heads/master.zip) and unzip, then navigate into its path with command prompt, The install the tools requirements.

 ```